-The objective of the measurements done by IMST was the dosimetric assessment of one device in the PCS 1900 standard.
+The objective of the measurements done by IMST was the dosimetric assessment of one device in the PCS 1900 standard with slider up and down.
 The examinations have been carried out with the dosimetric assessment system "DASY4" described below.

 2 The IEEE Standard C95.1 and the FCC Exposure Criteria